-North Street Collective gives artists and the local community time and space to share their stories and produce new work.
+North Street Collective gives artists and the local community time and space to share their stories and produce regenerative work.
 At the North Street Collective, artists and creative thinkers:

 have time, space, and support to produce new work;